- 42nd Street

 Fox with higher pay and better film roles."

-- Judge Priest
+- Judge Priest (Released September 28, 1934)

-As the Reverend Ashby Brand, H.B.W. plays
+As the Reverend Ashby Brand, Henry B. Walthall plays

 a very respectable part in this film